95 / 100

 Bonner County, ID

-Bonner County's housing market is projected to grow +0.1% over the next year, below the national average.
+Our model projects Bonner County's housing market to grow +4.2% over the next year, significantly outpacing the national average.

 [01] Why Bonner County?

-Bonner County ranks #632 out of 1001 U.S. counties on the Boom Town Index.
-Several economic headwinds are weighing on this county's growth outlook.
+Bonner County ranks #51 out of 1001 U.S. counties on the Boom Town Index.
+Strong signals across affordability, population growth, and market activity suggest this county is on an upward trajectory.
 Detailed narrative coming soon.

 [02] Market Snapshot